Professor Paul Kay

 2. the impact of agriculture on water quality and the effectiveness of stewardship measures, and

-3. the effects of dams on rivers.
+3. sewage pollution of rivers.

 I have, thus, worked on a variety of pollutants including microplastics, human and veterinary pharmaceuticals, pesticides, nutrients, DOC and sediment.
 This work has been funded by a variety of organisations including the European Union, NERC, EPSRC, Defra, the Environment Agency, Natural England and the water industry.